itsdfish/RankChoiceVoting.jl/docs/src/systems/borda.md

 $s = n - r + 1$

-where $s$ is the score, $n$ is the number of candidates and $r$.
+where $s$ is the score, $n$ is the number of candidates and $r$ is the rank.
 Effectively, the score reverse codes the rank votes.
 The candidate with the highest Borda score is selected as the winner.
 As an example, consider the following:

 | count 	| 1 	| 2 	| 3 	|
 |-------	|---	|---	|---	|